Constraining braneworlds with entanglement entropy: The holography of two-brane models

 and $A[\gamma_{\mathcal{R}}]$ is the area functional for such surfaces.
 Essentially, this formula equates entanglement entropy with the area of the smallest extremal surface ``anchored" to the CFT subregion $\mathcal{R}$ (Figure \ref{figs:rtnobrane}).
 However, note that this does not include contributions from quantum fields in the bulk.

 We can ask how this prescription is modified with two KR branes.
 The proposal \cite{Almheiri:2019psy,Bousso:2020kmy,Akal:2020wfl,Geng:2020fxl} is to equate the von Neumann entropy of the defect at some fixed time with a minimal extremal surface in the bulk via a modification of \eqref{rtformula}.
 Essentially, the homology condition \eqref{homAds} is modified such that the surface is anchored to the branes, rather than to the conformal boundary (Figure \ref{figs:rttwobranes}).
 This generically introduces boundary terms in the entropy functional, and the extremization procedure also requires us to choose boundary conditions (dynamical or fixed) for the intersection of the surface with the branes.
 While a fixed boundary condition like Dirichlet is technically a mathematically consistent choice \cite{Ghosh:2021axl}, imposing it amounts to partitioning degrees of freedom on the brane by hand, a procedure that we assert is physically incompatible with diffeomorphism invariance \cite{Geng:2020fxl}.
-And so, we impose dynamical (e.g. Neumann) conditions on the RT surface.
+And so, we impose dynamical (e.g. Neumann) conditions on the RT surface as in \cite{Takayanagi:2011zk}.\footnote{We should be clear that there is no proof in the sense of Lewkowycz--Maldacena \cite{Lewkowycz:2013nqa,Dong:2016hjy} for this prescription.
+However, there is evidence in the literature for this approach, e.g. in \cite{Chen:2020uac,Anous:2022wqh}.}

 In the intermediate picture, this same entropy is interpreted as a generalized entropy that accounts not just for a leading-order semiclassical entropy, but also for quantum fields on the brane.
 Typically, the generalized entropy is calculated by a quantum extremal surface (QES) \cite{Engelhardt:2014gca} rather than an RT surface, and the QES may even be the boundary of disconnected pieces of the entanglement wedge called ``entanglement islands" \cite{Penington:2019npb,Almheiri:2019psf}.
 By the power of double holography, the generalized entropy in the intermediate picture can be computed by the area of a classical RT surface in the $(d+1)$-dimensional bulk \cite{Almheiri:2019hni}.
 This is the key feature of double holography that we will exploit in this paper.